Scotland is undoubtedly one of the most beautiful places in the world to visit.

 4. Portree, Isle of Skye

-The village of Portree has something for everyone: stunning walks, boat trips, restaurants and even a cinema.
+The pretty village of Portree has something for everyone: stunning walks, boat trips, restaurants and even a cinema.
 The Aros Centre (Portree’s flagship attraction) runs regular theatre, concerts and film screenings.

 5. St Andrews, Fife